Willy Adames Player Props: Brewers vs. Diamondbacks

 Willy Adames At The Plate

-- Adames leads Milwaukee with a slugging percentage of .500, fueled by three extra-base hits.
+- Adames leads Milwaukee with a slugging percentage of .550, fueled by four extra-base hits.

-- In 10 games played this year, he has homered in two of them.
+- Among the qualifying batters in MLB play, he ranks 63rd in batting average, 59th in on-base percentage, and 45th in slugging.

-- Adames has driven in a run in four games this season (40.0%), including two games with multiple runs batted in.
+- Looking at the 11 games he has played this season, he's hit a long ball in three of them (27.3%), and in 6.4% of his trips to the plate.

-- He has scored in five of 10 games this year, and more than once 3 times.
+- Adames has driven in a run in five games this year (45.5%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.